arun9024/Computer_Vision/README.md

    $ mkdir build

    $ cd build/
-6. Run following commands to get output.
+6. Run following commands to get output

    $ cmake .. && make
 8. For first set of images use Sequence1 and for second set of images use Sequence2 as mentioned below:

-9. $ ./measure_focus ../input/Sequence1/ ../output/
+   $ ./measure_focus ../input/Sequence1/ ../output/

    $ ./measure_focus ../input/Sequence2/ ../output/
 11. Once you run above commands you will receive a message as "DONE !!!".